Yandex Cloud

 ResourcesResources

-What resources are needed to maintain a Kubernetes cluster with a group of, say, three nodes?What resources are needed to maintain a Kubernetes cluster with a group of, say, three nodes?
+What resources do I need to maintain a Kubernetes cluster with a group of, say, three nodes?What resources do I need to maintain a Kubernetes cluster with a group of, say, three nodes?

-Each node needs resources to run the components in charge of running the node as part of the Kubernetes cluster.
+Each node needs resources to run the Kubernetes components that allow the node to work as part of the Kubernetes cluster.
 For more information, see Dynamic resource allocation.

 Can I change resources for each node in a Kubernetes cluster?Can I change resources for each node in a Kubernetes cluster?

-You can change resources only for a node group.
-You can create groups with different configurations in a Kubernetes cluster and place them in different availability zones.
+You can only change resources for a node group.
+You can create groups with different configurations in a single Kubernetes cluster and spread them across multiple availability zones.
 For more information, see Updating a Managed Service for Kubernetes node group.

-In Managed Service for Kubernetes, you can enable automatic cluster scaling.
+In Managed Service for Kubernetes, you can enable cluster autoscaling.

 LogsLogs